darshanrao/Portfolio/content/Fourth/index.md

   - Styled Components
 ---

-Combatting the rise of Deepfakes, our novel approach employs a CNN architecture for robust detection, showcasing resilience against manipulations like face swapping.
+Combatting the eepfakes, our novel approach employs a CNN architecture for robust detection, showcasing resilience against manipulations like face swapping.
 Emerging as a significant contribution, TruceNet mitigates Deepfake risks, fortifies digital media security, offering a reliable solution to the evolving challenges in privacy and societal concerns.